nils489/covid19_utils/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --log       Plot with logarithmic y-axis.
+  --log       Plot with logarithmic number of cases.
   --new       Plot only new cases.
+  --factor    Plot new cases v accumulated cases.
   ```